 • Early adulthood: Mild hearing loss may appear in some adults by their 30s, often related to loud noise exposure or ototoxic medications.

-• Middle age: The average age of hearing loss that most people begin to notice starts around 40, particularly in higher frequencies.
+• Middle age: The average age for hearing loss to become noticeable is around 40, particularly in higher frequencies.
 Audiograms reveal thresholds slowly rising toward 25-40 dB HL.

 • Older adults: By 65-74 years of age, about one-third experience a measurable degree of hearing loss.
 Half of adults over 75 have severe hearing loss that can affect communication and quality of life if they grew up without difficulty hearing and their hearing loss is unmanaged.